ChitrangGupta/YouTube-Data-Scrape/README.md

 YouTube’s rising importance in the world of marketing made it a perfect platform for us to scrape data from and analyse.
 Data scraping refers to the process of collecting data from websites or other online sources in a systematic and automated manner.
 Companies may use data scraping to gather information about their competitors, analyse consumer behaviour, or identify trends in their industry.
 This information can be used to inform marketing strategies and target specific audiences more effectively.

-In this study, we aim to understand the characteristics of YouTube content and users by analysing a large dataset of YouTube videos, views and subscriber count.
-To do this, we used the YouTube API to collect data from YouTube and performed a thorough analysis of the collected data.
-We analysed this data using quantitative and qualitative methods.
+In this study, I aim to understand the characteristics of YouTube content and users by analysing a large dataset of YouTube videos, views and subscriber count.
+To do this, I used the YouTube API to collect data from YouTube and performed a thorough analysis of the collected data.
+I analysed this data using quantitative and qualitative methods.
 Our findings suggest that YouTube is a significant source of information and entertainment for young adults and that the platform is dominated by a small number of highly popular channels and videos.

 The objective of this project is to scrape data for the top 6 YouTube entertainment channels (HBO, Netflix, Warner Bros, Marvel Entertainment, 20th Century Studios, and Disney), analyse the same to identify trends, patterns, and visualize the data to provide insights and support decision-making.
-We chose the entertainment industry since it continues to have notable success over the past few decades.
+I chose the entertainment industry since it continues to have notable success over the past few decades.

 ### Executive Summary